The Neighbors: Income

 The most common language spoken in the Meadow St / Chicopee St

-neighborhood is English, spoken by 69.2% of households.
+neighborhood is English, spoken by 62.5% of households.
 Other important languages spoken here include Spanish, Polish, South Asian languages and Urdu (the national language of Pakistan).